My Year as a Specials Rotation Librarian

 ARE YOU A SPECIALS ROTATION LIBRARIAN?

 If you are a Specials librarian wondering if maybe library wasn’t the right path for you, I encourage you to seek a different situation.
 I loved every minute of being a middle school librarian, and later as a 6-12 librarian.
-As I loved being an elementary librarian for the four years I was not on Specials.
+And I loved being an elementary librarian for the four years before I found myself on the Specials rotation.

 If you aren’t enamored with Specials, I encourage you to apply for middle or high school positions.
 Or, look for elementary schools with libraries on a flex schedule, as I had enjoyed for my first four years.
 Talking to your principal about taking the library out of Specials may also work, but I personally found that to be a dead end.
 I get it: many schools are just understaffed and out of options.